alecgargett/ag-rdmp/rdmp.md

 If I had to pick one meta-resource for choosing your learning materials it would be:

-*   CLass Central
+*   Class Central

-If I had to pick a few resources for getting started it would be
+If I had to pick a small number of resources for getting started in each of these skills it would be

-*   Scrimba, Microsoft Learn, YouTube or EdX for HTML, CSS & Javascript.
-*   YouTube or EdX for VS Code, Git & GitHub.
+*   VS Code:
+    *   YouTube;
-*   EdX, Coursera & Udemy for consolidating HTML, CSS, Javascript & React (IBM, W3C, Harvard, Hong Kong, UC Davis, Colt Steele, etc)
+*   Git, GitHub, HTML, CSS, Javascript & React:
+    *   Scrimba, Microsoft Learn, YouTube, EdX, Coursera, Udemy;
+*   SQL:
-*   DataCamp, Codecademy, SoloLearn, W3 Schools etc for basic SQL
+    *   DataCamp, Codecademy, SoloLearn, W3 Schools, EdX (Stanford), Coursera, Udemy;
+*   Computer Science:
+    *   EdX & Coursera (Harvard, MIT, Stanford, Princeton);
+*   Python:
-*   EdX & Coursera for Python & more Javascript & more SQL (Harvard, Stanford, MIT, IBM, UC Davis, UMichigan)
+    *   EdX & Coursera (Harvard, MIT, UMichigan);
+*   Java:
-*   Codecademy or Coursera (Princeton, Duke & UC San Diego) for Java
+    *   Codecademy or Coursera (Princeton, Duke & UC San Diego);
-*   Udemy (Colt Steele), FreeCodeCamp & LinkedIn for more SQL
+*   Testing:
-*   Coursera (UMichigan), FreeCodeCamp, Udemy & ISTQB for testing
+    *   Coursera (UMichigan), FreeCodeCamp, Udemy & ISTQB;
+*   Anything else:
+    *   Look it up on Class Central, Udemy & YouTube

 Although these skills can be learnt in many different orders, I suggest starting with the order I have given here.